rancher/elemental-toolkit/docs/elemental_upgrade.md

       --reboot                           Reboot the system after install
       --recovery                         Upgrade recovery image too
-      --recovery-system.uri string       Sets the recovery image source and its type (e.g. 'docker:registry.org/image:tag') -x, --squash-compression stringArray   cmd options for compression to pass to mksquashfs.
+      --recovery-system.uri string       Sets the recovery image source and its type (e.g. 'docker:registry.org/image:tag') --snapshot-labels stringToString   Add labels to the to the system (ex. --labels my-label=foo,my-other-label=bar) (default [])
+  -x, --squash-compression stringArray   cmd options for compression to pass to mksquashfs.
 Full cmd including --comp as the whole values will be passed to mksquashfs.
 For a full list of options please check mksquashfs manual. (default value: '-comp xz -Xbcj ARCH')
       --squash-no-compression            Disable squashfs compression.
-Overrides any values on squash-compression --strict                           Enable strict check of hooks (They need to exit with 0) --system string                    Sets the system image source and its type (e.g. 'docker:registry.org/image:tag') --verify                           Enable mtree checksum verification (requires images manifests generated with mtree separately)
+Overrides any values on squash-compression --strict                           Enable strict check of hooks (They need to exit with 0) --system string                    Sets the system image source and its type (e.g. 'docker:registry.org/image:tag') --tls-verify                       Require HTTPS and verify certificates of registries (default: true) (default true) --verify                           Enable mtree checksum verification (requires images manifests generated with mtree separately)
 ```